yoeriboven/qbixxassignment/docs/TestAssigment.md

 For the client view there is a design that needs to be recreated.

 <ins>Specifications</ins>
+- Use the following technology:
+  - Vue.js
+  - Inertia
+  - Tailwind CSS

 - Backoffice
   - Edit page:
     - Because we need to set fields for all languages, we'll need a separate tab for each language